pfgithub/threadclient/README.md

 -   user profile pages, defaulting to the overview tab
 -   impossible ~~polls probably I guess~~ (requires gql.reddit which has to be proxied and needs a session)
 -   multiple accounts
--   mastodon to make sure the architecture actually works for multiple platforms
+-   wip ~~mastodon to make sure the architecture actually works for multiple platforms~~
 -   done ~~improve how links work when returned from a client~~
 -   wiki pages
 -   the refresh button